zayamatias/retroscraper/README.md

 This scraper uses its own database, which has been compiled from many sources on the net and keeps extending.
 If this is a problem for you, do not run this software.

+This scraper will create a local DB with the checksum of your roms, for purposes of speed if you have large files.
+If this is a problem for you, do not run this software.

 ## Running the software:

 ### From source: